Is Your Passport in Date? Check the New Passport Rules NOW!

 To explain the relevance, let me use an example.

-A woman is travelling to an EU country on 29th August 2023 for 3 nights.
-Her passport was issued on 1st November 2013.
-It expires 15th March 2024.
+Sarah is travelling to an EU country on 29th August 2024 and flying home on 1st September 2024.
+Her passport was issued on 1st November 2014.
+It expires 15th March 2025.

 Can she travel under the new rules?